sbarisic/nanovg_dotnet/README.md

 # nanovg_dotnet
-.NET binding for nanovg

 ![alt text](https://raw.githubusercontent.com/sbarisic/nanovg_dotnet/master/screenshots/a.png "A")

+.NET binding for nanovg using P/Invoke
-Demo application window is created with GLFW.Net and uses the built in OpenGL 3.2 NanoVG context

-Custom rendering contexts can be created by implementing a class which inherits from NanoVG.NVGParameters
+Demo application window is created with GLFW.Net and uses the built in OpenGL 3.2 NanoVG context.
+Custom rendering contexts can be created by implementing a class which inherits from NanoVG.NVGParameters.
+Source in ``Test/Program.cs``

+This binding uses System.Numerics vectors as much as possible, currently for colors and vertices, as they mach with the ones on the C side.

 This works on both x86 and x64, it should also work on platforms other than Windows, but i do not have any way to test righ now

 ## TODO
 * All string functions should take a byte array and include an overload which automatically converts to UTF-8
+* Fill in this TODO list

 ## Example